kieranjol/IFIscripts/README.md

 * Generate QCTools xml.gz sidecar files which will load immediately in QCTools.
 * Usage for single file - `qctools.py filename.mov`
 * Usage for batch processing all videos in a directory - `qctools.py directory_name`

+### ffv1mkvvalidate.py ###
+* Validates Matroska files using mediaconch.
+* An XML report will be written to the metadata directory.
+* A log will appear on the desktop, which will be merged into the SIP log in /logs.
+* Usage for batch processing all videos in a directory - `ffv1mkvvalidate.py directory_name`

 ## Specific Workflows ##